 Center for Contemporary Composition at the University of Chicago • Augusta Read Thomas, Director

-The recently established Center for Contemporary Composition in the Department of Music within the Division of the Humanities at the University of Chicago invites applications for a one-year, non-renewable Postdoctoral Fellowship in Music Composition, beginning Autumn 2018.
-This singular opportunity will allow a young composer to gain unprecedented exposure and intellectual engagement in the dynamic setting of the University of Chicago’s prestigious music composition program.
+The Chicago Center for Contemporary Composition in the Department of Music within the Division of the Humanities at the University of Chicago invites applications for CCCC Postdoctoral Researcher, a one-year, non-renewable appointment in Music Composition, expected to begin in Autumn 2019.
+This singular opportunity will allow a composer in the early stages of his or her career to gain unprecedented exposure and intellectual engagement in the dynamic setting of the University of Chicago's prestigious music composition program.

-The Postdoctoral Fellow in Music Composition will teach a course in the University’s undergraduate Core Curriculum, teach private composition lessons to undergraduate composers, and participate in the University, Department and Center’s workshops, seminars, and colloquia.
-The Fellow Scholar will be given space, time, and resources to develop new works for performance by the Center’s professional ensembles-in-residence.
-The Fellow Scholar will receive competitive salary, and a research, travel, and equipment allowance.
-The effective date for this appointment will be September 1, 2018.
+The Postdoctoral Researcher will teach a course in the University's undergraduate Core Curriculum, teach composition lessons to undergraduate composers, and participate in the University, Department and Center's workshops, seminars, and colloquia.
+The Researcher will be given space, time, and resources to develop new works for performance by the Center's professional ensembles-in-residence, the Grossman Ensemble.
+The Researcher will receive salary, and a research, travel, and equipment allowance.
+The expected start date is September 1, 2019.

 How To Apply

-- Letter of interest outlining plans for creative and research projects, addressed to Augusta Read Thomas, University Professor of Composition; Director, Center for Contemporary Composition
+1) Cover Letter of interest outlining plans for creative and research projects, addressed to Augusta Read Thomas, University Professor of Composition; Director, Chicago Center for Contemporary Composition

-- Three representative musical scores with accompanying audio and/or video recordings
+2) A single PDF with links to three representative musical scores with accompanying audio and/or video recordings.

-The deadline for application is November 15, 2017.
+The deadline for application is November 1, 2018.
+A PhD is required by the start date of the appointment.
 Only online materials will be accepted.